jose-d/build-slurm-rocky8/README.md

 apptainer exec ./build-pmix-rocky86.sif rpmbuild --define 'build_all_in_one_rpm 0' --define 'configure_options --disable-per-user-config-files' -ba ./tarballs/pmix-3.2.4/contrib/pmix.spec
 ```

 should produce rpms in `$HOME/rpmbuild/RPMS/x86_64/`.
-The next container will pick them there automatically.
+The next container build will pick them there automatically.

 ### build slurm